HistoryCentral Presents History Run

 Thomas Edison overcame the obstacle to finding a light bulb that would burn long enough to become commercially viable by developing of a bulb based on carbonized cotton.
 The invention of the light bulb began the electrical revolution that soon swept the country and the world.

-In 1878 Thomas Edison began trying to invent a commercial viable light bulb.
-In October 1878 he filed his first patent for the “improvement of an electric light bulb.
-A year later he filed an additional patent to create a carbon filament using "cotton and linen thread, wood splints, papers coiled in various ways”.
-Soon after Edison and his assistance discovered that a carbonized bamboo filament would last 1,200 hours.
-This made a commercial light bulb feasible and began the era of electric light.
+In 1878, Thomas Edison began working on a commercial viable light bulb.
+In October 1878, he filed his first patent for an “improvement of an electric light bulb.”
+A year later, he filed an additional patent for creating a carbon filament using “cotton and linen thread, wood splints, papers coiled in various ways.”
+Shortly after, Edison and his team discovered that a carbonized bamboo filament could last 1,200 hours, making a commercial light bulb feasible and ushering in the era of electric light.